 Many parents are going to be separated for the first time this Christmas, but they should not let the pressure of these new arrangements affect their child or children’s welfare.

-As parents, we all want the best for our children.
-As a family lawyer I know that child custody arrangements can be a source of tension which children can detect.
+Parents all want the best for their children, and child custody arrangements can be a source of tension which children can detect.

 It’s reasonable to want to spend time with your children these holidays, but it’s also likely that the other parent will want to do the same.
 Avoiding this clash of expectations is the best way to ensure holidays and special events are stress free for parents and their children.

 Here are some tips to help avoid conflict and tension over the Christmas and summer school holidays.

 - The key to ensuring custody arrangements are tension free is for parents to communicate with each other and plan the holiday well in advance.